Our Verdict

 Crash Test

 The Fllo has a lower result for the HIC (head) sensor and an average result for the chest clip.
-These sensor results are the G-forces the crash test dummy sensors recorded, so lower is better (fewer).
+These sensor results are the G-forces that the crash test dummy sensors recorded, so lower is better (fewer).

 Despite this average overall result, parents should also consider that installing the seat correctly can impact safety, and our difficulties with installation on this seat give us pause.
 There are seats in this review with better scores in both metrics.